kwaldenphd/python-data-storage/key-concepts.md

 ## Nested Lists, Sublists

+## Sets
+- A set is an unordered collection of unique objects.
+Sets are primarily used to see if an object or value is in the collection (membership).
+Python supports a number of set operations, but one of the primary uses is to test for membership.
+- For more on sets in Python: [W3Schools, Python Sets](https://www.w3schools.com/python/python_sets.asp)

 ## Strings
 - "A string data type is traditionally a sequence of characters, either as a literal constant or as some kind of variable...A string is generally considered a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding" (Busbee and Braunschweig, "[String Data Type](https://press.rebus.community/programmingfundamentals/chapter/string-data-type/)")
 - "Like many other popular programming languages, strings in Python are arrays of bytes representing unicode characters.
 However, Python does not have a character data type, a single character is simply a string with a length of 1.
 Square brackets can be used to access elements of the string" ([W3Schools, Python Strings](https://www.w3schools.com/python/python_strings.asp))